Effective Data Science

 The course will be assessed entirely by coursework, reflecting the practical and pragmatic nature of the course material.

-Coursework 1 (30%): To be completed during the final week of the course, the week commencing 2024-02-12.
+Coursework 1 (30%): A reproducible data journalism task, to be completed during one week of the course.

-Coursework 2 (70%): To be released during the third week of the course and submitted following the examination period in Summer term (2024-01-29 until 2024-05-15 at 13:00).
+Coursework 2 (70%): A student-led development of a data product, e.g. an in depth statistical analysis, portfolio website, R package or dashboard.
+To be released during the course and submitted following the examination period in Summer term.

 Acknowledgements